taurus-org/taurus/doc/source/devel/howto_controllers/index.rst

 When an order comes for sardana to move a motor, sardana will call the :meth:`~sardana.pool.controller.Startable.StartOne` method.
 This method receives an axis and a position.
 The controller code should trigger the hardware motion.
+The given position is always the :term:`dial position`.

 Here is an example of the possible implementation of :meth:`~sardana.pool.controller.Startable.StartOne`: